zxdvd/blog/content/postgres/proxy: pgbouncer.md

 Attention, you need `echo -n` since echo will add `\n` at the end by default and then you'll md5 of `12345zxd\n` which is not expected.

+### session parameters
+Postgres supports a lot of session parameters that you can use `set xx=xx` to enable it.
+ However, pgbouncer only allows you to use `client_encoding`, `datestyle`, `timezone` and `standard_conforming_strings` by default.
+You'll get `unsupported startup parameter` error if you use other parameters.

+This leads to problem for newer version JDBC since it will set `extra_float_digits`.
+To avoid this, you can use the `ignore_startup_parameters` in pgbouncer config so that it will allow these parameters.
+For example:

+    ignore_startup_parameters = extra_float_digits

 ### management console
 `pgbouncer` has a internal management console that you can get many statistics about clients, backends and pools.
 You need to set `admin_users` and related password, then